Colorado Web Cams

 285 - looking south towards the San de Cristo Mountains

-(Well, it used to look towards those beautiful mountains, but CDOT removed the view!
-Our tax dollars at work!)
+(Well, it used to show those beautiful mountains, but CDOT lowered the camera, removing the view!
+Our tax dollars at work?!)

 Bottom of Poncha Pass, at U.S. Hwy